Sculpto-R/BU-CS411-Project/README.md

-# iNNiT? – BU London Fall '25 (CAS CS 411)
+# iNNiT?
 ## About
 iNNiT? is a Python-based service that locates events in London via Instagram & TikTok posts.
+This app was developed in the BU London Fall '25 period for CAS CS 411.

 #### Goals & Objectives: